Misba2003/Daily_quotes_automation_n8n/README.md

 - Filters quotes based on conditions (e.g., length, tags)
 -  Reformats quotes into `"Quote content" - Author`
 -  Runs inside **n8n**, powered by **Docker**
-- Ready to extend for email, Slack, or WhatsApp delivery
+- Ready to extend for email or WhatsApp delivery

 ---